jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Step 1 - Use an extension function to add to the call chain

 Kotlin's [extension functions](https://kotlinlang.org/docs/extensions.html) give us a way to easily extend the functionality of an existing class, even one we can't edit.
-This comes in really handy for creating DSLs.
+This comes in really handy for creating DSLs and fluent interfaces.

 Extension functions are defined just like normal functions except we prefix the name with the receiver type, the type whose behavior we're extending.

 In this case, we want to extend the behavior of `List<CamelCardPlay>`, so we're going to create an extension function with that as its receiver.

 ```kotlin
 // instead of this